wix-playground/angular-media/README.md

 # Angular Media ($media)

 Angular Media provides you with an easy service for doing media queries in Angular, called $media.
+I first made this mostly for fun, but it has turned out to be really useful at times.

-The $media service helps you to easily do media queries in your templates and in your controllers, services and directives, via the $media.query for easy to use defaults or $media.raw methods for raw queries.
+The $media service helps you to easily do media queries in your templates and in your controllers, services and directives.
+It contains two methods, $media.query for easy to use defaults and $media.raw for raw queries.

 ### Why use $media
+There are times when you want to base something on the screen-size of the user, but you can't control it via css.
+Perhaps you want to fetch a different number of objects from your server depending on the screen size, or you might have a text that should truncate on a number of characters based on the screen size.
+In these cases you will have to turn to javascript to do the media query.

-Doing media queries in javascript is not terribly complicated.
-What $media gives you is a set of ready made defaults for ease of use (that you can configure if you want). $media also sets up a propper data binding to templates.
-The result of a call to $media will update as the screen resizes, freeing you from having to do watches in your scope.
+Doing media queries in javascript is not terribly complicated in and of itself, what $media gives you is a set of ready made defaults for ease of use (that you can configure if you want). $media also sets up a propper data binding to templates, the result of a call to $media will update as the screen resizes, freeing you from having to do watches in your scope.

-The default queries you get are 'phone', 'tablet', 'laptop' and 'desktop' and they are called using a simple method.
+The default queries you get are 'phone', 'tablet', 'laptop' and 'desktop' and they are called using the query method.

 ```
 $media.query('phone')